 45 Kms south of Bhopal is the World Heritage site of Bhimbetka, on the Bhopal Hoshangabad road.
 As you travel towards Hoshangabad from Bhopal, on your right you would be able to see rock formations on small hills.
 Which at first sight would look intriguing?
-As you reach the road leading to Bhimbetka caves, you may have to wait at the railway crossing.
+As you reach the road leading to the caves, you may have to wait at the railway crossing.
 Which is mostly closed and is opened only when there are enough vehicles to cross and there are no trains in sight.
-But this is a point where you can refresh and fuel yourself at the MP tourism hotel, just before the railway crossing.
+But this is a point where you can refresh and recharge yourself at the MP tourism hotel, just before the railway crossing.
 You may not get anything including water after this point.
-For photographers, this is a good point for taking a long distance shot of the rock shelters.
+For photographers, this is a good point for taking a long-distance shot of the rock shelters.

 Bhimbetka Oldest Known Human Habitations

 Bhimbetka caves are one of the oldest known human habitations, dating back to some 10,000 years ago.
 The rocks here are estimated from the time when the area was probably ocean.
 And the curved formation of rocks is said to be formed by the hitting of sea waves.
 There are more than 750 rock shelters that have been found in the jungles.
-More than 400 with paintings, in and around Bhimbetka, but only about 20 caves are open to the public.
+More than 400 caves with paintings, in and around this place, but only about 20 caves are open to the public.
 These caves have paintings dating back from various periods during which they would have been inhabited.
 Paintings are primarily in red and white colors.
 There are few in green and yellow.
 Red ones are the best preserved, probably because of the rich color.
 White ones seem faded and are probably the oldest ones.